Irreducible cycles and points in special position in moduli spaces for tropical curves: (Irreducible) tropical subfans and cycles in

 \begin{remark} [Vital divisors] Going back to Sean Keel \cite{K}, in the classical world the vital divisors generate the divisor class group of the moduli spaces $\overline{M}_{0,n}$ of rational $n$-marked stable curves and are sometimes called \textit{boundary divisors of} $\overline{M}_{0,n}$.
-The tropical analogon has first been studied by Matthias Herold in his diploma thesis \cite{H}.
-The results are also partly mentioned in \cite{R} definition 2.4 and lemma 2.5.
+The tropical analogue has first been studied by Matthias Herold in his diploma thesis \cite{H}.
+The results are also partly mentioned in \cite[Definition 2.4 and Lemma 2.5]{R}.
 We will introduce them here carefully. \end{remark}

 \begin{definition} [Tropical vital divisors in $\M_{0,n}$] Let $ n \ge 4 $ and $ S \subset \lk 1,\ldots,n \rk $ with $ 2 \le \bet{S} \le n-2 $.
-As $ \M_{0,n} $ is a simplicial fan with rays generated by the vectors $ v(I) $ of remark \ref {combtypes} there is a unique piecewise linear function $ \phi_S $ on $ \M_{0,n} $ linear on each cone that takes the value $1$ on the vector $ v(S) $ and $0$ on all other rays.
+As $ \M_{0,n} $ is a simplicial fan with rays generated by the vectors $ v(I) $ of Remark \ref {combtypes} there is a unique piecewise linear function $ \phi_S $ on $ \M_{0,n} $ linear on each cone that takes the value $1$ on the vector $ v(S) $ and $0$ on all other rays.
 The associated Weil divisor $ D(\phi_S) $ to this function is called \textit{vital divisor w.r.t.\ $S$} and is denoted by $ D^S $. \end{definition}

 As $ v(S)=v(S^c) $ it is clear from the definition that $ D^S = D^{S^c} $.
-Moreover, the following proposition taken from \cite {H} computes the weight function of the divisor $ D^S $ explicitly:
+Moreover, the following proposition taken from \cite[proof of Theorem 3.7]{H} computes the weight function of the divisor $ D^S $ explicitly:

-\begin{proposition} [Weight functions of the vital divisors \cite{H}] Let $ n \ge 4 $ and $ S \subset \{1,\dots,n\} $ with $ 2 \le |S| \le n-2 $.
-Let $ \tau \in \M_{0,n}^{(n-4)} $ be a cone of codimension $1$; by remark \ref {combtypes} its corresponding curves have exactly one $4$-valent vertex.
+\begin{proposition} [Weight functions of the vital divisors] Let $ n \ge 4 $ and $ S \subset \{1,\dots,n\} $ with $ 2 \le |S| \le n-2 $.
+Let $ \tau \in \M_{0,n}^{(n-4)} $ be a cone of codimension $1$; by Remark \ref {combtypes} its corresponding curves have exactly one $4$-valent vertex.
 Denote by $ A,B,C,D \subset \{1,\dots,n\} $ the sets of marked ends behind each of the four edges adjacent to this vertex.
 Then the weight of the vital divisor $ D^S $ on the cone $ \tau $ is

 \end{proposition}

 \begin{proof} Adjacent to our given codimension-$1$ cone $ \tau $ of $ \M_{0,n} $ there are three top-dimensional cones $ \sigma_1,\sigma_2,\sigma_3 $ corresponding to resolving the $4$-valent vertex in the three ways shown in the picture below.